Oxford, London, and Frankfurt

 OXFORD: Harvey Whitehouse, Director of the Centre for the Study of Social Cohesion

-The house we were staying at was conveniently located between London and Oxford, a little closer to Oxford, which was good because I had to make day trips to each place.
-So Val and I drove into Oxford, a lovely town to walk around (except for all of those tourists - damn it, I was there for work, and here are all these tourists crowding out the streets…).
-My contacts there generously arranged for a parking space - no easy task in Oxford - so Val and I drove in and spent the day.
-Walking around.
-But NOT AS TOURISTS.
-Just visitors, walking around, seeing the sites, sitting in cafes…
+The house where we stayed was conveniently located between London and Oxford, a little closer to Oxford, which was good because I had to make day trips to each place.
+So Val and I drove into Oxford, a lovely town to walk around except for all of those tourists - damn it, I was there for work, and here are all these tourists crowding out the streets…).

 Anyway, I met with Harvey Whitehouse, and enjoyed that he comes at all this from the other side.
 His interest is not conflict but cohesion; what is it that holds societies together?
 Now, as a sociologist myself, that is my field’s bread-and-butter; sociologists try to study exactly how societies work how they manage to stay together despite all the pressures and competing needs of groups of people.